The Spirit of Debate

 While we should all have a chance to talk about our beliefs, it is perhaps more important to listen.
 I mean, really L-I-S-T-E-N.

-When it comes to discussing controversial topics, it is too often the case that we approach such conversations with the righteous indignation that we are on the “right” side.
 While we should all have a chance to talk about our beliefs, it is perhaps more important to listen.
 I mean, really L-I-S-T-E-N. How often do we claim to listen to someone when, in fact, we are thinking of nothing more than what we plan to say next?
 Do we hear what is said?
 Do we care about what has led others to their views?
 Do we ask questions in an attempt to truly understand?

 The Spirit of Debate

-When we debate, our singular focus should be to engage in caring conversation for the purpose of finding the truth.
+When we debate, our singular focus should be engaging in caring conversation to find the truth.
 Perhaps instead of framing the interaction as a debate, we should consider it a dialogue, discussion, or conversation.
 In any case, we should make every effort to communicate our own beliefs and to understand the opinions and views of others in our search for the truth.
+The spirit of any debate should always center on truth.
+Moreover, admitting you agree with your opponent is not a weakness.
+Indeed, seeking common ground is beneficial.
+In the end, none of us will go to the grave with all our beliefs intact, so a spirit of caring and humility should prevail.

 About the Author